 Being investigated for FCPA violations can be a worrying time for your company due to the potential penalties involved and uncertainty in the investigative process.

-If you are being investigated for alleged FCPA violations, it is time to get in touch with an experienced team of FCPA attorneys.
+If you are being investigated for alleged FCPA violations, it is time to get in touch with an experienced team of FCPA investigation defense attorneys.

 We can help you evaluate your current compliance program, strengthen it to deter potential violations, evaluate possible defenses, and ensure cooperation with federal authorities to give you the best chance of success.

-Call us today at 888-680-1745 or contact our office for a free consultation so we can advise you on what to expect from a FCPA investigation and how to prepare.
+Call us today at 888-680-1745 or contact our office for a free consultation so we can advise you on what to expect from an FCPA investigation and how to prepare.